spacetelescope/jwql/style_guide/style_guide.md

 Workflow
 --------

-All software development for the `jwql` project should follow a continuous integration workflow which resembles the following:

-1. Open a GitHub issue - The GitHub issue should have an adequate description of the proposed feature, bug, or question.
-Any appropriate individuals should be assigned to the issue, and a label(s), project(s) and/or milestone(s) should be tagged.
-2. Create a branch in which to perform the software development.
-Branch names should be short but descriptive (e.g. `new-database-table` or `fix-ingest-algorithm`) and not too generic (e.g. `bug-fix`).
-Also consistent use of hyphens is encouraged.
-3. Before committing any code changes, use `flake8` to check the code against `PEP8` standards.
+All software development for the `jwql` project should follow a continuous integration workflow, described in the [`git` & GitHub workflow for contributing](https://github.com/spacetelescope/jwql/wiki/git-%26-GitHub-workflow-for-contributing).
+Before committing any code changes, use `flake8` to check the code against `PEP8` standards.
 Also check that your code is conforming to this style guide.
-4. Commit changes to the branch and push the branch to the remote repository.
-5. Create a new pull request that compares the new branch to the target branch (usually `master`, unless one is branching off of another branch).
-6. Request a reviewer on the pull request.
-7. The reviewer checks the pull request against this style guide and proposes changes if necessary.
-8. The author and reviewer iterate on changes until everyone is satisfied.
-The author can now squash commits if neccesary/desired.
-9. The reviewer accepts the pull request, merges the branch, and deletes the branch unless asked not to.
-10. The author comments on the original GitHub issue with link to appropriate pull request and closes the issue if satisfied.
-(This can also be done by adding a "closes #3" in the original commit message, and the issue will be closed when that commit is merged into master.

 Version Numbers and Tags